-- (2) This column includes all retainers, meeting attendance, Chair and travel fees earned during 2013, including those paid in DSUs.
-Under the DSU Plan, directors may elect to receive 100%, 50% or 0% of their retainer and meeting fees as DSUs.
-The DSU Plan is more fully described under "Deferred Share Unit Plan (Director DSUs)" on page 24.
-In 2013, Mr. Balloch elected to receive 100% of his retainer as DSUs (2,008 DSUs).
-The number and value of the DSUs received by Mr. Balloch in lieu of fees are reflected in the "Directors' Share-Based Awards Value Vested during the Year" table on page 27. - (3) This column reflects the grant date fair value of RSUs and DSUs received by directors in 2013 as long-term incentive awards.
-The value shown is calculated by multiplying the number of RSUs or DSUs so awarded in 2013 by the closing price of the Common Shares on the TSX on March 7, 2013, the day before such share units were granted, being \$39.39.
+- (2) This column includes all retainers and travel fees earned during 2014, including any paid in DSUs.
+Under the DSU Plan, non-management directors may elect to receive 100%, 50% or 0% of their retainer and meeting fees as DSUs.
+The DSU Plan is more fully described under "Deferred Share Unit Plan (Director DSUs)" on page 29.
+In 2014, no director elected to receive DSUs in lieu of fees. - (3) This column reflects the grant date fair value of RSUs and DSUs received by directors in 2014 as long-term incentive awards.
+The value shown is calculated by multiplying the number of RSUs or DSUs awarded in 2014 by the closing price of the Common Shares on the TSX on March 6, 2014, the day before such share units were granted, being \$80.19.
 The grant date fair value shown in this column is the same as the accounting fair value.
 Directors can elect to receive their long-term incentive awards as RSUs or DSUs.
-See "Long-Term Incentive Awards Restricted Share Unit Plan for Directors" on page 24 for more information. - (4) This column is made up of the value of additional share units earned by directors in 2013 (RSUs and/or DSUs as applicable and, in the case of Mr. Aitken, it also includes PSUs) corresponding to dividends being declared on Common Shares during 2013.
-See "Long-Term Incentive Awards Restricted Share Unit Plan for Directors" on page 24 and "Deferred Share Unit Plan (Director DSUs)" on page 24 for more information on dividend equivalents.
+Commencing in 2014, if share ownership requirements are met, directors can elect to receive the value of their long-term incentive award as cash, being \$90,000.
+Please see Long-Term Incentive Awards Restricted Share Unit Plan for Director on page 28 for more information.
+In 2014, Messrs.
+Balloch, Cook and Mahaffy made such election and it was paid quarterly. - (4) This column is made up of the value of additional share units earned by directors in 2014 (RSUs and/or DSUs as applicable and, in the case of Mr. Aitken, it also includes PSUs) corresponding to dividends being declared on Common Shares during 2014.
+See "Long-Term Incentive Awards Restricted Share Unit Plan for Directors" on page 28 and "Deferred Share Unit Plan (Director DSUs)" on page 29 for more information on dividend equivalents.
 With respect to dividend equivalent DSUs, the value of dividend equivalent additional DSUs is calculated by multiplying the number of such units by the Canadian dollar closing price of the Common Shares of the TSX on the day that such units were credited.
 With respect to dividend equivalent RSUs and PSUs, the value of dividend equivalent additional RSUs and PSUs is calculated by multiplying the number of such units by the weighted average Canadian dollar closing price of the Common Shares of the TSX for the 15 trading days prior to the day that such units were credited.
-No other perquisites were paid in 2013.

-(5) Mr. Floren is President & CEO of the Company and therefore did not receive any compensation as a director.
-See "Statement of Executive Compensation" beginning on page 46 for information on Mr. Floren's compensation in 2013.
+No other perquisites were paid in 2014. - (5) Mr. Floren is President and CEO of the Company and therefore did not receive any compensation as a director.
+See "Statement of Executive Compensation" beginning on page 50 for information on Mr. Floren's compensation in 2014.